 OR

-Involuntary:
+II Involuntary:

 There is a third option, a different case of ending an employment contract, which also falls into the involuntary type:

-End of (business) contract:
+III End of (business) contract:

-when an employer that hires a short-term employee/consultant/partner decides not to renew the employment contract beyond the initial duration.
+When an employer that hires a short-term employee/consultant/partner decides not to renew the employment contract beyond the initial duration.

-They are a form of written document that notifies an employee they have been terminated and explains the next steps they need to take.
+These letters of termination are a form of written document that notifies an employee they have been terminated and explains the next steps they need to take.

 The reasons for ending an employment contract can be various, ranging from incompetence, misconduct, poor performance, layoffs, or any other justifiable basis.